CONTACT HOURS: 25.00

 Spirituality, religion, and culture play an important role in health and healing.
 Health care systems and health care professionals must recognize and understand a variety of spiritual and religious values, beliefs, and practices and their impact on health and healing.
 To meet the needs of a spiritually and culturally diverse client population, today’s health care system is evolving in its approach.

 Dealing with loss and grief is one of the great spiritual challenges of life.
 Individuals experience grief differently, depending on their inner resources, support, and relationships.
 Grief is subjective and can have psychological, social, and spiritual responses.
 Although cultural expressions of grief may vary, the deep sense of loss and sorrow is almost universal.
-This course reviews the grieving process and explores grief reactions, the role of grief counseling and the elements of healing.

 Spirituality is a dynamic, evolving process that begins in infancy and continues throughout life.
 The spiritual development in children is especially important because of its impact on the rest of the child’s life.
-This course provides an overview of spiritual and religious development in children.
-Spiritual distress, methods of providing spiritual care to children, and specific care concerns for children with a chronic or terminal illness are also presented.

 Certificate Objectives - Upon completion you will be able to do the following: